The North East Bee Hunt is back for a fourth year! Join in today to contribute to the regional research for bees!

 Many species are under-recorded in the North East.
 Your observations hold the key to revealing the mysteries surrounding bees across the region, from the Tees to the Tweed.

-Urban or rural, beginner or expert, by taking part in the North East Bee Hunt, you’ll not only increase knowledge and understanding of these amazing insects but help protect bees for years to come.
+Urban or rural, beginner or expert, by taking part in the North East Bee Hunt, you’ll not only increase knowledge and understanding of these amazing insects but also help protect bees for years to come.
+To join in, simply:

 From bumblebees to mining bees, sightings of all bee species are welcome.